 Whichever remedy you choose, consider taking pain relievers like ibuprofen in your carry-on luggage.
 I suffered from frequent headaches while acclimating, and I was grateful to have something to take to keep them at bay.
 Pepto Bismol is also a helpful addition for nausea and stomachaches which can occur at altitude.

 ► DON’T LEAVE HOME WITHOUT MEDICAL INSURANCE

 Many people don’t realize that the health coverage you have at home won’t travel with you when you hit the road.
-It’s critical to purchase a plan that will cover any medical situations that may arise—especially if you don’t know how your body will react at high altitude.
-Be sure you have a plan that will cover everything from hospital stays to emergency evacuations in case you need to get back to sea level quickly.
-Many plans are comparatively inexpensive, so they won’t add much to your budget, but they will absolutely give you some needed peace of mind.
+It’s a good idea to research and select a plan that will cover any medical situations that may arise—especially if you don’t know how your body will react at high altitude.
+Review available plans to understand what coverage options are included from hospital stays to emergency evacuations in case you need to get back to sea level quickly.
+Many plans are comparatively inexpensive, so they won’t add much to your budget, but they will give you some needed peace of mind.
 Plus, many plans also include coverage for travel interruptions or lost baggage, so the benefits really add up.
 Be sure to fully review any plan you consider to confirm what options are available to you!
 We have been happy with insurance plans purchased from World Nomads, whose plans are backed by reputable insurers and 24-hour assistance providers.

 Traveling at high altitude can be a huge challenge if you don’t take care of yourself.
 If you listen to your body, hydrate, fuel well, and rest, you’ll be feeling like yourself and ready to explore in no time!